koonix/lfutils/README.md

 ## lfselect

-Select multiple files remotely in lf. this util is used by lfsxiv to select sxiv's selected images in lf.
+Select multiple files remotely in lf.

 If only one file is given, lfselect will just put the cursor over it instead of selecting it.